 - Call the used car dealership and the manufacturer of the vehicle you have your eye on.
 Ask them if they have used car lease deals.
 You may get lucky!

 - Get quotes for both buying and leasing the same vehicle.
 Used car values can vary, and you may find one option clearly fits into your budget better than the other.

 - Think about securing the shortest lease term possible.
 A 1- or 2-year lease is ideal for used cars.
 It gives you just enough time to try the vehicle out, and then you can decide to buy it or move on to the next set of wheels.

 Buying Used: More Mileage and a No-Payments Future

-- This is a car that you know will serve you for many years to come-it's outfitted to suit and adapt to your changing lifestyle over the upcoming years.
+- This is a car you know will serve you for many years to come.
+It’s outfitted to suit and adapt to your changing lifestyle over the upcoming years.

-- You want the freedom to take road trips often or customize your car without having to account for overages or restrictions.
+- You want the freedom to take road trips often or customize your car without having to account for the overages and restrictions of a lease.

-As you can see, the answer to whether you should lease vs. buy used is not one-size-fits-all-it's unique to where you are in your life and what you’re looking for.
+As you can see, the answer to whether you should lease vs. buy used is not one-size-fits-all.
+It’s unique to where you are in your life and what you’re looking for.
 Whether you ultimately choose to lease or buy, finding a car with an affordable price is a great first step.
-For that, you can count on the expansive inventory at Val-U-Line® to have a couple of options that meet your needs.
+For that, you can count on the expansive inventory at one of Val-U-Line®’s nationwide used car dealerships.